Rally Mexico: History

 The 2003 Corona Rally Mexico – the 17th in the history of the rally – proved to be the crucial turning point.
 New facilities at the Poliforum Expo Center were groundbreaking in the sport and this, combined with one of the most compact routes ever, put the event firmly in the frame for World Championship status.
 A total of 45 crews representing 11 countries crossed the start ramp in Guanajuato during one of the most spectacular opening ceremonies seen in the sport.

 Corona Rally Mexico made its debut in the expanded 16-round World Rally Championship in the 2004 season, running successfully as the third round of the series and implementing a raft of regulation changes introduced by the FIA for the season.
 In 2005, the event again ran as the third round and was the first full gravel event of the year, attracting 44 crews representing 17 nations.
 For the first time in their series, the FIA Junior World Rally Championship contenders also ventured outside Europe, Corona Rally Mexico being the second event in its eight-round series.

 For the 2007 edition, 21º Corona Rally México, the route was re-designed, making it more compact for a total of 850 kilometers.
 An all-time record for the championship.
 The rally was also made the centrepiece conclusion of the new NACAM Rally Championship regional series when it was created in 2008.
 After that first year the NACAM championship shifted its Mexican round to the Rally Sierra del Tigre.

 In 2009, the Rally was run as the International Rally of Nations.
 In 2010 amid a year-long fiesta to mark the 100th anniversary of the Mexican Revolution and the 200th anniversary of its independence, the WRC returned to León.

-From 2017, the rally is again part of the NACAM Rally Championship.
+In 2017, the rally is again part of the NACAM Rally Championship and featured the longest stage in modern WRC history (80 Km).